 As buildings account for almost 40% of the total primary energy use in Europe, pressure has grown to make them more energy efficient.
 The savings potential is huge.
-It is not uncommon today to have buildings that consume a total energy of more than 250 kWh/m² per annum, whereas some state-of-the-art technology buildings show figures well below 100 kWh/m² per annum.
+It is not uncommon today to have buildings that consume a total energy of more than 250 kWh/m² per annum, whereas some state-of-the-art technology buildings show figures well below 100 kWh/m² per annum and passive standards to 60kWh/m²and as low as 30kWh/m²

-To assess the energy performance of buildings, countries in Europe use software tools for dwellings and for non dwellings.
-Both tools are used to demonstrate compliance with the Building Regulations that are derived from the European Energy Performance of Buildings Directive (EPBD), but unfortunately do not currently allow adequate credit for solar shading measures.
+To assess the energy performance of buildings, engineers use building modelling software tools for dwellings and for non-dwellings.
+Both tools are used to demonstrate compliance with the Building Regulations that are derived from the European Energy Performance of Buildings Directive (EPBD), but many do not currently allow adequate credit for solar shading or calculate to European (EN) or international ISO standards.

 Several European countries are working on legislation limiting maximum building energy use to 50 kWh/m² per annum.
-At the same time, Passive and Active House technology is gaining market share and the European Parliament has stated that all new buildings should be near zero energy buildings from 2019 (public) and 2021 (dwellings) onwards.
+At the same time, Passive and Active House technology is gaining market share and the European Parliament had a stated objective that all new buildings should be near zero energy buildings from 2019 (public) and 2021 (dwellings) and passive standards to 60 kWh/m² and as low as 30kWh/m²

 Controlling the entry of light and solar heat has a considerable beneficial effect on the energy needs of a building.
 It is a key element for improving the daylight and energy efficiency management of existing buildings and for optimising the low-energy designs of new buildings.
 Solar shading, although a proven technology, is still under-utilised although it has a major impact on the reduction of energy consumption of buildings whilst simultaneously improving the thermal and visual comfort of the occupants.